JP01/DigiSong/README.md

 # DigiSong

-A web based midi program change sequencer for Elektron's Digitakt and Digitone.
+A web based midi program-change sequencer for Elektron's Digitakt and Digitone.

 ## **User Guide**